dmerejkowsky/blog/content/en/post/0116-optimistic-merging.md

 a "sensitive" project like a browser, a database engine or an operating system ...

-That being said, we rarely talk about the *downsides* of Pessimistic Merging (and you'll probably never think that this concept needed a *name*).
+That being said, we rarely talk about the *downsides* of Pessimistic Merging - which is why you probably never thought that this concept needed a *name*.

 # Issues with Pessimistic Merging